aws-samples/bedrock-prompting-workshop/README.md

 ## Getting Started:

-The following instructions are outlined in the [Amazon Bedrock Workshop](https://github.com/aws-samples/amazon-bedrock-workshop/blob/main/README.md).
+The following setup instructions are taken from the [Amazon Bedrock Workshop](https://github.com/aws-samples/amazon-bedrock-workshop/blob/main/README.md).
 This workshop is another great resource to learn on the In's & Outs of Amazon Bedrock.

 ### Choose a notebook environment